ipmanuel/pong/README.md

 About
 ---------

-The Game Pong has a 8 - Bit Look und the known sounds.
+The Game Pong has an 8 - Bit Look and the well known sounds.

-The game runs after opening "pong.rb" in fullscreen mode and there will be three select options:
+It runs after opening "pong.rb" in the full-screen-mode.
+There will be three select options to press:

 * 1. Second Player: computer or human
 * 2. Difficulty: easy, medium, hard
 * 3. Start game

-By Pressing the start button the pitch will be shown and the game starts.
-The actual score will be shown for a few seconds after one player miss ball.
-The game ends after two minutes playing and save
+After pressing the start button the pitch will appear and the game starts.
+The actual score will be shown to the player for a few seconds after the other player missed the ball.
+The game finishes after two minutes playing and saves a highscore.

 Keys
 ----